-Homeless Rights Groups Decry Governor Newsom’s Order Clearing Homeless Encampments | Davis Vanguard
+Homeless Rights Groups Decry Governor Newsom’s Order Clearing Homeless Encampments - Davis Vanguard

 She said, “It costs cities far more to arrest, jail, and prosecute homeless people than it would cost to provide them with affordable housing and support services.”

-She called for “[i]nnovative solutions like Beloved Village, which provides support and resources to young women and trans youth and their families to find safe and dignified housing, have been proven to be effective in reducing homelessness.”
+She called for “Innovative solutions like Beloved Village, which provides support and resources to young women and trans youth and their families to find safe and dignified housing, have been proven to be effective in reducing homelessness.”

 She added, “We urge city officials to invest in these solutions as a matter of urgency, rather than resorting to harmful and ineffective measures like this order.”